 In this paper, we apply BD to solve a two-stage stochastic problem with discrete scenarios used for planning renewable macro-energy systems under climate uncertainty.
 The existing literature neither addresses this problem specifically nor generally covers BD for continuous linear problems (LPs) that are challenging due to the size of the individual subproblems.

 The main contribution of the paper is to adapt and apply existing refinements of BD to the given problem.
 Overall, our contribution is rather practical than theoretical and has a focus on efficiently solving the problem at hand.
 The examined refinements can be divided into two groups. \begin{enumerate} \item First, common improvements for BD including inexact cuts, valid inequalities, and parallelization.
-Many other state-of-the-art refinements are not examined since they do not suit the specific structure of the problem. \item Second, quadratic stabilization, or regularization, methods that originate from nonsmooth convex optimization and generally address the instability of cutting plane methods.
+Many other state-of-the-art refinements are not examined since they do not suit the specific structure of the problem. \item Second, (quadratic) stabilization, or regularization, methods that originate from nonsmooth convex optimization and generally address the instability of cutting plane methods.
 A particular emphasis is on comparing established methods with a quadratic trust-region approach, which has not been widely used for BD so far. \end{enumerate}

-The remainder of the paper is structured as follows: The next section \ref{base} generally introduces the investigated planning problem, corresponding implementation of BD and several of its refinements.
-The following section \ref{ref2} specifically focuses on quadratic stabilization as an additional refinement.
-Subsequently, section \ref{case} provides details on the specific planning problem and the approach used for scenario generation that is used in section \ref{bench} to benchmark the introduced refinements.
+The structure for the remainder of the paper is as follows: The next section \ref{base} generally introduces the investigated planning problem and a standard implementation of the Benders algorithm.
+The following section \ref{ref2} focuses on different stabilization methods and corresponding parameter strategies.
+Afterwards, section \ref{algRef} discusses additional refinements.
+Section \ref{case} introduces a specific planning problem for an extensive computational comparison of algorithm setups in section \ref{bench}.
 The final section concludes and suggests further developments.